cockroachdb/docs/cockroachcloud/cluster-management.md

 ## Restore data from a backup

 Cockroach Labs runs full backups daily and incremental backups hourly for every {{ site.data.products.dedicated }} cluster.
 The full backups are retained for 30 days and incremental backups for 7 days.
-To restore your data, use the [Managed-Service Backups](use-managed-service-backups.html?filters=dedicated#ways-to-restore-data) to restore from automatic backups.
+Use the [Managed-Service Backups](use-managed-service-backups.html?filters=dedicated#ways-to-restore-data) to restore from automatic backups in the Console.

 Additionally, you can [backup and restore](take-and-restore-customer-owned-backups.html) your {{ site.data.products.dedicated }} cluster manually.
 You can take backups locally to [`userfile`](../{{site.current_cloud_version}}/use-userfile-storage.html) or backup to [cloud storage](take-and-restore-customer-owned-backups.html?filters=cloud#back-up-data).